Wall Street says ready if Joaquin hits New York

 NYSE Group, which runs the New York Stock Exchange, said it anticipated that all of its exchanges would be open on Monday, regardless of the weather.

-“We are prepared to invoke our disaster recovery procedures if necessary in order to maintain all critical functions for trading and operations,” said a spokeswoman for the company, which is owned by Intercontinental Exchange Inc.
+“We are prepared to invoke our disaster recovery procedures if necessary in order to maintain all critical functions for trading and operations,” said a spokeswoman for the company, which is owned by Intercontinental Exchange Inc (ICE.N).

 The NYSE is the last U.S. stock exchange with a physical trading floor.